Actindo-AG/Documentation/Core1Platform/MFA/Integration/02_AdminSetupActindo.md

     ![Actindo dashboard](../../../Assets/Screenshots/ActindoDashboard/ActindoDashboard.png "[Actindo dashboard]")

 > [Info] You can repeat this procedure for all users for whom you want to activate U2F.
-Note that the U2F login needs also to be setup by the corresponding user to be used for the Actindo U2F login.
+Note that the U2F login needs also to be set up by the corresponding user to be used for the Actindo U2F login.